prefix-dev/rattler-build/docs/cli_usage.md

 ## Logs

-Rattler-build knows 3 different log-styles: `fancy`, `plain` and `json`.
+`rattler-build` knows three different log styles: `fancy`, `plain`, and `json`.
-You can configure them with the `--log-style=<style>` flag.
+You can configure them with the `--log-style=<style>` flag:

 ```sh
 # default
 rattler-build build --log-style fancy -r recipe/recipe.yaml
 ```

-### Github integration
+### GitHub integration

-Rattler-build also has a github integration.
-With this integration, warnings are automatically emitted in the github actions log and a summary is generated that is posted to the Github Actions summary page.
+`rattler-build` also has a GitHub integration.
+With this integration, warnings are automatically emitted in the GitHub Actions log and a summary is generated and posted to the GitHub Actions summary page.

-To make use of the integration we recommend to use our Github action: [`rattler-build-action`](https://github.com/prefix-dev/rattler-build-action).
+To make use of this integration, we recommend using our custom GitHub action: [`rattler-build-action`](https://github.com/prefix-dev/rattler-build-action).
 To manually enable it, you can set the environment variable `RATTLER_BUILD_ENABLE_GITHUB_INTEGRATION=true`.